BorgXQ/continuo/README.md

 | Normal Loop | Repeats the whole track. |
 | Procedural Loop | Follows analyzed bar transitions to keep the music going. |

-Mode changes preserve playback position.
-Multiple tracks can play together;
-**NOW PLAYING** shows the most recently played or selected track first.
+Multiple tracks can play together; **NOW PLAYING** shows the most recently played or selected track first.
 Expand the section to access the others, adjust their volume, or stop them.

-Drag tiles to rearrange them.
+Rearrange soundboard tiles by dragging them.
 Right-click a track to rename it, assign a keyboard shortcut, analyze it, or remove it from the library.
 Analysis jobs run one at a time, queue automatically, and can be cancelled.
 Existing playback can continue while a track is analyzed, but busy tiles cannot start playback or change mode.

 ## Audio Settings

-Open the gear above the version number to configure global fade-in and fade-out in **milliseconds**.
-Both default to zero and save automatically.
+Click the gear icon above the version number to configure transition crossfade and global fade-in/out in **milliseconds**.
+All values save automatically and cannot be negative.

+- Transition crossfade (default: 100 ms) blends alternative jumps during proceedural loop streaming.
+Long durations are capped at half the shorter participating bar.
-- Fade-in softens the start of playback with an S-curve envelope.
+- Fade-in (default: 0 ms) softens the start of playback.
-- Fade-out lets audio continue after Stop until it reaches silence, while another track can fade in.
+- Fade-out (default: 0 ms) softens the end of playback.
 - Press Stop again in NOW PLAYING to end a fade-out immediately.
 - Output currently has one option: **Device output**, using the system default.

-Fades apply to playback starts and stops, not every procedural jump.
-Alternative transitions use their own 10 ms crossfade.
-One-time playback ends at the file's end; removing a playing track or quitting the app stops it immediately.

 ## Your Library

 Tracks, tile positions, names, volumes, shortcuts, modes, completed analysis, and audio settings are saved automatically in a local SQLite database.

-**Keep the original MP3s.** Continuo stores metadata, not copies of your audio.
+**Keep the original MP3s.** Continuo stores metadata, not audio snippets.
 Use **Locate file** in a missing track's menu to reconnect it.
 Relinking a file, or detecting a change in its size or modification time, clears its old analysis.

 On Windows, the database is at `%APPDATA%/continuo/library.sqlite`.
 Playback and unfinished analysis jobs do not resume when you reopen the app.

 ## How It Works